• Skip to primary navigation

 Tahini

-Tahini is the secret to many creamy-dreamy dips and sauces, such as tahini sauce, hummus, and baba ganoush or eggplant dip, and it makes this avocado spread irresistible.
+Tahini is the secret to many creamy-dreamy dips and sauces, such as tahini sauce, hummus, and baba ganoush or eggplant dip, making this avocado spread irresistible.

 Since we are using tahini, a dense, smooth, and relatively (healthy) fat ingredient, there's no need for extra-virgin olive oil, greek yogurt, mayonnaise, or other ingredients we've seen in other avocado spread recipes online.